serverless/serverless-client-s3/README.md

 [![license](https://img.shields.io/npm/l/serverless-client-s3.svg)](https://www.npmjs.com/package/serverless-client-s3)

-A Serverless plugin that deploys a web client for your Serverless project to an S3 bucket, and make it publicaly available in seconds.
+A Serverless plugin that deploys a web client for your Serverless project to an S3 bucket, and make it publicly available in seconds.

 **First**, install: